Architect Cover Letter Examples and Templates (Expert Tips)

 Using generic letters

 Every architecture job opening is different, and it comes with its requirements.
-Avoid using generic cover letters and instead, prepare a customized architect cover letter for each job application
+Avoid using generic cover letters and instead, prepare a customized cover letter for each job application

 Oversharing and overstretching the letter